What are sinuses?

-- A CT scan (a specialised x-ray that allows a cross sectional view of the sinuses to be seen, also called a “CT Miniseries”).
+- CT scan (specialised X-ray imaging that allows a cross-sectional view of the sinuses to be seen).

-- X-rays (less commonly used as CT scans give better resolution).
+- X-rays (less commonly used as CT scans give better resolution)

 Endoscopic surgical techniques have largely replaced conventional open surgery for sinusitis in New Zealand.
 Open surgery is used mainly in the treatment of seriously damaged sinuses or to allow areas not easily reached by an endoscope to be treated.

-Endoscopic sinus surgery is usually a day stay procedure performed under either a general anaesthetic or a local anaesthetic with sedation.
+Endoscopic sinus surgery is usually a day-stay procedure performed under either a general anaesthetic or a local anaesthetic with sedation.
 The endoscope allows the surgeon to easily see the inside of nasal cavity and into the sinus openings.
 The surgery can be performed with minimal damage to healthy tissue.

 Preventing sinusitis may be possible during a cold or when allergies are problematic by:

-- Gently blowing the nose, one nostril at a time, rather than sniffing.
+- Gently blowing the nose, one nostril at a time, rather than sniffing

-- Using an oral decongestant or nasal decongestant spray — being careful to follow the instructions for use closely.
+- Using an oral decongestant or nasal decongestant spray — being careful to follow the instructions for use closely

 - Avoiding allergy triggers